Botum Sakor National Park: Wildlife

-Botum Sakor National Park has a very rich and varied wildlife, but little on-location research has been done and published on the biodiversity of the area.
+Botum Sakor National Park has rich and varied wildlife, but little on-location research has been published on the biodiversity of the area.

 Mammals

 As of 2009, evidence of over 44 mammal species have been found within the national park boundaries, eight of which are of high conservation priority, being listed as endangered on the IUCN Red List, some of them critically.
 These endangered species includes the Sunda pangolin (Manis javanica), Bengal slow loris (Nycticebus bengalensis), Germain's langur (Trachypithecus germaini), Indian hog deer (Axis porcinus), dhole (Cuon alpinus), clouded leopard (Neofelis nebulosa), fishing cat (Prionailurus viverrinus), Asian elephant (Elephas maximus), and pileated gibbon (Hylobates pileatus).
 The pileated gibbon forms a considerable population and it has been speculated, that the national park might in fact contain as much as 10% of the global population.

 Many other threatened species have their home in Botum Sakor National Park, in fact over a quarter of the mammalian species here are of conservation interest due to their global status.
 These include large-toothed ferret-badger (Melogale personata), hairy-nosed otter (Lutra sumatrana), smooth-coated otter (Lutra perspicillata), sambar deer (Rusa unicolor), large-spotted civet (Viverra megaspila) and more.
 Possibly sun bear and moon bear might be present here as well.